-Less than 40 miles from Atlanta, Cumming has doubled in size in the last 25 years thanks to top-rated schools and proximity to North Georgia mountains and lakes.
-The city is the only incorporated section of Forsyth County.
-In 2022, around 7,300 people lived in Cumming compared to 4,267 in 2000, and the number of people in unincorporated parts of Forsyth is closer to 100,000.
-The Georgia 400 (GA-400) highway helped turn Cumming into a commuter town for Atlanta, and some locals work in the tourism industry generated by Lake Lanier.
+Less than 40 miles from Atlanta, Cumming has doubled in population in the last 25 years thanks to top-rated schools and proximity to North Georgia mountains and lakes.
+Though Cumming is the only incorporated community in Forsyth County and may appear small on paper, its outlying, unincorporated suburbs bring the area's total community up to 280,000 people.
+The Georgia 400 (GA-400) highway helped turn the city into a bedroom community for Atlanta, and some locals work in the tourism industry generated by Lake Lanier.
 “We already have a lot of homebuyers moving here for the schools, but with all the new people and things coming to the city, folks are going to be knocking down doors to get a home here,” says Georgia native Billy Johnson, an agent with Lantern Real Estate Group.

 Lake Lanier covers approximately 38,000 acres of water and has about 692 miles of shoreline.